Looking for support for your finance function? Book a time with an expert.

 Manufacturing companies

-Understanding cost of goods sold and operating expenses becomes critical for accurately modeling a manufacturing company's cash flows in intrinsic value calculations.
+Understanding the cost of goods sold and operating expenses becomes critical for accurately modeling a manufacturing company's cash flows in intrinsic value calculations.

 Dividend-focused utilities